Primordial black holes from single-field inflation: a fine-tuning audit: Prototype potentials

 The example of a cubic potential has the advantage of being the ``simplest'' possible model, having only one free parameter (the coefficient of the cubic term with suitable choice for the origin in field space) in addition to the overall scaling which sets the amplitude of the power spectrum on scales which exit long before reaching the inflection point.
 Unfortunately, we found this simple model generically suffers from several issues, including the tensor-to-scalar ratio being far too large, the power spectrum peak being an extended plateau, and inflation only ending very long after traversing the inflection point which requires an additional \textit{ad hoc} feature to be added in order to end inflation so that the power spectrum peak occurs on scales smaller than those corresponding to CMB scales.

-Hertzberg and Yamada~\cite{Hertzberg:2017dkh} have found a way to flatten the potential on CMB scales by tuning a quintic potential to have two flat sections, one of which generates the CMB scales (with a small enough tensor-to-scalar ratio) and one which generates the peak required for PBH production.
+Hertzberg and Yamada~\cite{Hertzberg:2017dkh} have found a way to flatten the potential on CMB scales by tuning a quintic potential to have two flat sections, one of which generates the CMB scales (with a small enough tensor-to-scalar ratio) and one with a local minimum and maximum with tiny amplitudes, which generates the peak required for PBH production.
 Apart from the additional fine-tuning this requires of the potential, their model also requires the initial conditions to be fine-tuned such that the inflaton starts with zero or very small kinetic energy in the flat regions which generates the CMB scales, and fails when the initial conditions are outside a narrow range.